TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Encryption in

-\fakeparagraph{Prior work.} Castelluccia et al.~\cite{castelluccia2009} propose leveraging a pseudorandom function~(PRF) (\rsec{appendix:cryptodefinitions}) with an initially exchanged secret key, to generate the keystream $\{k_0, k_1, k_2, ...\}$.
-Other systems~\cite{castelluccia2011CancelOut, seabed, bonawitz2017practical} adopt this approach and use a PRF $F(k, i)$ (e.g., a hash function or a block cipher) to generate the $i$-th encryption key based on a secret key $k$.
-While this addresses the challenge of handling a large number of keys, it exhibits the all-or-nothing sharing principle, as with access to the secret key $k$ one can compute all keys.
-Hence, it lacks support for proper access control needed in the context of our target applications. \fakeparagraph{Ours.} To enable a fine-grained access control that allows data owners to cryptographically enforce the scope of access to their data, we design a novel key construction scheme based on key derivation trees.
-A key derivation tree is a balanced binary tree where each node contains a unique pseudorandom string.
+Our key derivation is based on \emph{key derivation trees}, i.e. balanced binary trees where each node contains a unique pseudorandom string.
+The leaf nodes represent the inputs to a key derivation function (KDF) to compute the keystream $\{k_0, k_1, k_2, ..., k_{2^h-1}\}$ as depicted in \rfig{ht:keys}.
 The key derivation tree is built top-down from a secret random seed as the root.
-The child nodes are generated with a pseudorandom generator (PRG) - formally defined in~\rsec{appendix:cryptodefinitions} - that takes the parent as the input.
-Our PRG consists of $G_0(x)$ for the left child and $G_1(x)$ for the right child, where $x$ is the parent node.
+The child nodes are generated with a pseudorandom generator (PRG) \shorten{- formally defined \red{in~\rsec{appendix:cryptodefinitions}} -} that takes the parent string as the input.
+Our PRG consists of $G_0(x)$ for the left-hand child and $G_1(x)$ for the right-hand child, where $x$ is the parent node.
 This procedure is applied recursively until the desired depth $h$ in the tree is reached.
-The leaf nodes represent the keystream $\{k_0, k_1, k_2, ..., k_{2^h-1}\}$ as depicted in \rfig{ht:keys}.
-We select a large $h$ such that the keystream is virtually infinite.

-In \oursystem, the pseudorandom generator can be realized with hash functions $G_0(x) = H(0||x), G_1(x)= H(1||x)$ or block ciphers $G_0(x) = B_x(0), G_1(x) = B_x(1)$ with $x$ as the key.
-In~\rsec{eval:client}, we discuss the trade-offs of different PRGs and why AES-NI is the best candidate in terms of performance.
-For a formal treatment and security proofs of our key derivation tree, we refer to~\rsec{prooftree}.
+We select a large $h$ such that the keystream is virtually infinite, especially when considering that high-frequency streams will be chunked into e.g., one chunk per second.
+The pseudorandom generator can be realized from hash functions $G_0(x) = H(0||x), G_1(x)= H(1||x)$ \shorten{or block ciphers $G_0(x) = B_x(0), G_1(x) = B_x(1)$} with $x$ as the key.